The silver lining in Australia’s Government cloud strategy

 Cloud has been a huge part of the ‘digital transformation' conversation within Australian government during recent years.

 Through initiatives such as the Digital Transformation Agency's (DTA) Secure Cloud Strategy, the Australian Signals Directorate's Certified Cloud Services List, and cloud-based platforms made available for different agencies, the Government is promoting a cloud-first strategy that aims to create a secure and better environment for digital initiatives to work.

-The need for this is simple – agency-owned data centres or server rooms as we know them are becoming a thing of the past.
-Leading analyst firm Gartner expects that by 2025, 80 percent of enterprises worldwide will have shut down their traditional data centre – versus just 10 percent today.
+The need for this is simple – agency-owned data centers or server rooms as we know them are becoming a thing of the past.
+Leading analyst firm Gartner expects that by 2025, 80 percent of enterprises worldwide will have shut down their traditional data center – versus just 10 percent today.